sscchan/docker-dnsmasq/README.md

 # docker-dnsmasq
-A docker container definition for DNSMASQ for local homelab using the .home domain.
+A dnsmasq DNS only service for local homelab using the .home domain.

 # Build
 `docker build -t docker-dnsmasq .`